PegahNa/CV/README.md

 - Bachelor of Arts in Interior Architecture
 - Graduated with First Class Honours
 - Awarded scholarship for academic achievement

-#### PMP Certification (2022)
-Certified Project Management Professional with enhanced skills in leading and managing

 ## Interests